How to Fully Support Transgender Employees

 Last updated March 20, 2023

 Transgender employees can have a difficult time at work, especially in comparison to cisgender employees.
 Transitioning at work, managing gender identity and dealing with discrimination are all common issues dealt with by this group.
+Due to this context, it is vital that employers know how to support transgender employees in the workplace.

-Due to this context, it is vital that employers know how to fully support their transgender employees in the workplace.
-Doing so can ensure their safety and happiness while at work, which overall will increase well-being and productivity in the work environment too.
-A win-win situation for everyone involved.
+By supporting transgender employees in the workplace, employers can ensure their safety and happiness.
+Overall, this will increase well-being and productivity in the work environment too; a win-win situation for everyone involved.

 1. Establish Pronoun Visibility Early